 To Google or Not to Google?
 That is the question many first-year students struggle with.
 A statement we librarians hear at the Reference Desk constantly as we launch the Google chrome browser to get into the Library's website is: "My professor does not want me to use the Internet for this assignment."
 While we understand why this is, we use the instance as a teachable moment to distinguish between vetted information that is in library subscription databases and what is freely available on the Internet via Google.
-It is okay to Google; however one needs to understand how to sort out what is relevant, reliable, and trustworthy from over 2 million results in Google when you can get a much smaller subset of scholarly results from an academic library database.
+We all know that anyone can publish on the Web, which is why professors discourage use of the Internet for assignments.
+But it is okay to Google; however one needs to understand how to sort out what is relevant, reliable, and trustworthy from over 2 million results in Google when you can get a much smaller subset of scholarly results from an academic library database.

 So here is where this course comes in.
 LIB 102: Beyond Google: Research for College Success is a research course that focuses on the topic of Information Literacy.
 Information Literacy is the ability to weed out and navigate through information from a plethora of sources (i.e. social media, websites, podcasts, government reports, films, journals, maps, books, newspapers, and more) and to be able to use the information retrieved appropriately and ethically (i.e., to be blunt, without plagiarizing!).
 There is so much information available out there, today.
 We see an exponential increase in information, daily, thanks to the ease of adding information to the Internet and publishing both print and electronic materials via the Web.
 With so much information, it becomes easy to find some things, but increasingly difficult to distinguish between the fake information from the reliable and correct piece of information.